Vietnam.vn - Nền tảng quảng bá Việt Nam

 Option 1, students take four compulsory subjects: Math, Literature, Foreign Language, History and two elective subjects from Physics, Chemistry, Biology, Geography, Economic and Legal Education, Information Technology, and Technology.

-Option 2, students take three compulsory subjects: Math, Literature, Foreign Language and two elective subjects from History, Physics, Chemistry, Biology, Geography, Economic and Legal Education, Information Technology, and Technology.
+Option 2: Students take three compulsory subjects: Math, Literature, Foreign Language and two elective subjects from among History, Physics, Chemistry, Biology, Geography, Economic and Legal Education, Information Technology, and Technology.

-The representative of the Department of Quality Management also said that in the period of 2025 - 2030, the Ministry of Education and Training agreed on the plan to organize the 2025 high school graduation exam on paper, while enhancing the effective application of information technology.
-At the same time, the Ministry will gradually pilot computer-based exams for multiple-choice subjects in localities with sufficient conditions (can combine paper-based and computer-based exams).
+The representative of the Department of Quality Management also said that in the period of 2025 - 2030, the Ministry of Education and Training agreed on a plan to organize the 2025 high school graduation exam on paper, while enhancing the effective application of information technology.
+At the same time, the Ministry will gradually pilot computer-based exams for multiple-choice subjects in qualified localities (can combine paper-based and computer-based exams).

-After 2030, strive for all localities nationwide to have sufficient conditions to organize computer-based exams with multiple-choice subjects.
+After 2030, strive for all localities nationwide to have enough conditions to organize computer-based exams with multiple-choice subjects.

 Ha Cuong